LeeMorinUCF/QMB6358F20/demo_02_programming_intro/README.md

 <img src="ASCII-Table.png" width="500"/>

+These numbers 0-127 are represented in memory by an 8-bit binary sequence.
+In binary, numbers are represented as the sum of (either 1 or 0 times) 2 raised to the exponent in the positions 0-7.
+For example, the binary number 65, corresponding to the ASCII character "A" is ```10000010```.
+Note that the eight bits can generate numbers from 0-255.
+A larger character set is called UTF-8 contains all the ASCII characters plus another 128.

 The interpreter or compiler for a particular language will translate variables into these binary formats for the C.P.U. to execute commands.

 We have many objects to work with.